odds of being attacked by an alligator

 As mentioned above, the alligator doesn't like

-trouble.
-It prefers an easy meal.
+much trouble when taking food - it prefers an easy meal.
 If it seizes prey, and the prey fights

 back hard, the alligator may release it, depending on